 May 2019: Undergraduate researcher Samuel Sledzieski will be graduating and starting his PhD in computer science at MIT.
 We wish Sam all the best!

-March 2019: Misagh Kordi successfully defended his PhD and will soon be starting a postdoc with Eran Halperin at UCLA.
+March 2019: Misagh Kordi successfully defended his PhD and will soon be starting a postdoc at UCLA.
 We wish Misagh all the best!

 March 2019: Undergraduate researcher Samson Weiner wins UConn SURF award to support his summer research in the lab.